I've now automated this whole process you can download a script to install core with TOR and I2P Via this link

 sudo usermod -aG “your group” ”your user”

-Bitcoin has several options when it comes to how you wish to relay data.
-You can choose to relay Bitcoin data with any combo if these networks.
+choose to relay Bitcoin data with any combo of these networks.
 Just be aware of the trade-offs.
-If you want something more private use Tor / I2P only but it will slow down your IBD.
+If you

 First lets add the Tor repository you might not have to do this try running “apt install tor” if it asks to install you can skip to the next bit if not go ahead and run :